Salve Deus Rex Judaeorum: Reception

 There is no indication of any recognition of Salve Deus Rex Judaeorum in Lanier's lifetime.
 It did not gain Lanier a fortune as her attempt to attract a patron suggests she wanted.
 The collection appears to have had an underwhelming reception due to the nontraditional nature of the poems.
 The British Library explains the writing by stating, "Lanier uses the language of piety and respect to mount a radical, self-assured 'defence of Women'.
-The feminist style that scholars and researchers like those at the British Library attribute to Lanier is probably one of the reasons Salve "Deus Rex Judaeorum" was not well received.
+The feminist style that scholars and researchers like those at the British Library attribute to Lanier is probably one of the reasons “Salve Deus Rex Judaeorum" was not well received.

 Lanier's Salve Deus Rex Judaeorum was, for the most part, forgotten for centuries.
 One scholar says, "["Salve Deus Rex Judeaorum" was] consigned to oblivion for nearly four centuries, Lanyer has only in recent decades become the focus of a significant body of critical scholarship and achieved a presence in the mainstream of Renaissance poetry."

 Although the reception to Salve Deus Rex Judaeorum was poor, the work has come to claim an important place in the history of English literature.
-By the account of most scholars, researchers, and biographers Lanier's collection of poems was a groundbreaking text for feminism, literary tradition, and poetry overall.
-Salve Deus Rex Judeaorum was indeed forgotten for centuries, but it has finally achieved recognition thanks to carefully edited editions like that of Suzanne Woods and journal articles including "Remembering Aemilia Lanyer" by Kate Chedgzoy.
+Most scholars, researchers, and biographers consider Lanier's collection of poems as a groundbreaking text for feminism, literary tradition, and poetry overall.
+Though not widely studied for centuries, the book has achieved recognition thanks to carefully edited editions like that of Suzanne Woods and journal articles including "Remembering Aemilia Lanyer" by Kate Chedgzoy.